mwahajkhan/LlamaIndex-Agent-Applications/README.md

   - Indexes store data in Node objects, (which represent chunks of the original documents), and expose a retriever interface that supports additional configuration, and automation.

   - The commonly used vector indexes are VectorStoreIndex, Pinecone, FAISS, etc.
-  -  For efficient semantic operations, the documents are broken into smaller chunks, or node objects.
+  -  The documents are broken into smaller chunks or node objects for efficient semantic operations.
 And we also store each document along with metadata of the document.
 For that the LlamaIndex offers *Spliiters* to chunk the documents.

 ![ScreenShot](/images/vector_store_query.png)

 * Query Engines:

   - Its is a generic interface that allows us to ask question over the data.
-It takes Natural-Language query and returns a rich response built on one or many indexes via retrievers.
+It takes a Natural-Language query and returns a rich response built on one or many indexes via retrievers.

   - We combined multiple query engines to achieve more advanced capability.